cardano-foundation/cardano-academy/CBCA/Module 3/Module 3 Unit 6 Script Programming The Cardano Blockchain.md

 ## Glossary

-Type System
-A type system is a logical framework made up of a set of rules that give each term—a word, phrase, or other group of symbols—an attribute termed a type (for instance, integer, floating point, or string).
+- *Type System:* A type system is a logical framework made up of a set of rules that give each term—a word, phrase, or other group of symbols—an attribute termed a type (for instance, integer, floating point, or string).
-Type Theory
-Type theory is the academic study of type systems, and a type theory is the formal presentation of a particular type system.
+- *Type Theory:* Type theory is the academic study of type systems, and a type theory is the formal presentation of a particular type system.
 One influential type theory is Alonzo Church's typed λ-calculus.
-Machine code vs Assembly language
-Low-level programming languages used to create programs include machine language and assembly language.
+- *Machine code vs Assembly language:* Low-level programming languages used to create programs include machine language and assembly language.
 While assembly language is a representation of machine language that is comprehensible by humans, machine language is the binary code that computers comprehend and execute.
-Polymorphic
-Polymorphism is the notion that you can access objects of different types through the same interface.
+- *Polymorphic:* Polymorphism is the notion that you can access objects of different types through the same interface.
 In other words, you can have multiple implementations of the same abstract concept.
-Lambda calculus
-Lambda calculus is a mathematical system used to describe mathematical functions and programs.
+- *Lambda calculus:* Lambda calculus is a mathematical system used to describe mathematical functions and programs.
 It covers some of the key, universal characteristics of a wide range of programming languages.
-Static typed languages
-A language is said to be statically-typed if the variable types are known at compile-time instead of at run-time.
+- *Static typed languages:* A language is said to be statically-typed if the variable types are known at compile-time instead of at run-time.
 Compile time is when the programming code is converted to machine code.
 Runtime is the time when a program is running and usually occurs after compile time.

 ## Questions

 **Sub-Unit 1**

 *What do we call a programming language which is close to natural language and far from machine instructions?*
-Smart
+- Smart
-**High-level (CORRECT ANSWER)**
+- **High-level (CORRECT ANSWER)**
-Complex-level
+- Complex-level
-Turing-complete
+- Turing-complete

 *True or False, a program is a specification for a machine?*
-**True (CORRECT ANSWER)**
+- **True (CORRECT ANSWER)**
-False
+- False

 *Select the correct statements about programming languages:*
-**At a very high level, a programming language is nothing more than a set of instructions for a computer to execute (CORRECT ANSWER)**
+- **At a very high level, a programming language is nothing more than a set of instructions for a computer to execute (CORRECT ANSWER)**
-**A programming language is something that sits between us humans and the machine as a means of communication (CORRECT ANSWER)**
+- **A programming language is something that sits between us humans and the machine as a means of communication (CORRECT ANSWER)**
-What sets a programming language apart is how the specification has to be interpreted by human speech There exists only one level of programming languages Most programmers usually consider the C language a high-level programming language
+- What sets a programming language apart is how the specification has to be interpreted by human speech
+- There exists only one level of programming languages
+- Most programmers usually consider the C language a high-level programming language

 **Sub-Unit 2**

 *Which statement gives a high-level definition of a 'Virtual Machine'?*
-A computer which only exists in the metaverse
+- A computer which only exists in the metaverse
-A program that runs in the cloud
+- A program that runs in the cloud
-**It's a program that behaves as if it were a computer, with hardware components, peripherals, etc..
-(CORRECT ANSWER)** A blockchain execution engine
+- **It's a program that behaves as if it were a computer, with hardware components, peripherals, etc..
+(CORRECT ANSWER)**
+- A blockchain execution engine

 *Which of the following statements is NOT true regarding virtual machines?*
-They can be used to precisely measure execution steps of a program They need real machine resources to run
+- They can be used to precisely measure execution steps of a program
+- They need real machine resources to run
-They are often used in the blockchain industry
+- They are often used in the blockchain industry
-**They can only emulate hardware components that exist in the real world (CORRECT ANSWER)**
+- **They can only emulate hardware components that exist in the real world (CORRECT ANSWER)**

 *Select the correct statements about virtual machines:*
-**A virtual machine is an execution environment that mimics a specific hardware architecture  (CORRECT ANSWER)** **It provides the same capabilities and interfaces that the real architecture would have  (CORRECT ANSWER)** It is a program that behaves as if it were separate from a computer, only making use of software components, etc One notable trait of virtual machines is how they cannot emulate an architecture that doesn't exist in the real world
+- **A virtual machine is an execution environment that mimics a specific hardware architecture  (CORRECT ANSWER)**
+- **It provides the same capabilities and interfaces that the real architecture would have  (CORRECT ANSWER)**
+- It is a program that behaves as if it were separate from a computer, only making use of software components, etc
+- One notable trait of virtual machines is how they cannot emulate an architecture that doesn't exist in the real world

 **Sub-Unit 3**

 *Which of the following statements are correct:*
-**Virtual machines provide a safe execution environment for smart contracts (CORRECT ANSWER)** Virtual machines create a very unsafe execution environment for smart contracts **Blockchain virtual machines need to be able to quantify resource usage with a high degree of precision (CORRECT ANSWER)** A virtual machine interface is not able to emulate another machine’s architecture
+- **Virtual machines provide a safe execution environment for smart contracts (CORRECT ANSWER)**
+- Virtual machines create a very unsafe execution environment for smart contracts
+- **Blockchain virtual machines need to be able to quantify resource usage with a high degree of precision (CORRECT ANSWER)**
+- A virtual machine interface is not able to emulate another machine’s architecture

 *What is executed by the Cardano ledger when evaluating smart contracts?*
-Haskell
+- Haskell
-**Plutus Core (CORRECT ANSWER)**
+- **Plutus Core (CORRECT ANSWER)**
-Assembly
+- Assembly
-Solidity
+- Solidity

 *Select the correct statements:*
-The Cardano ledger directly executes Haskell programs **The Cardano ledger only comprehends Plutus Core (CORRECT ANSWER)** **Plutus refers to the programming platform which encompasses elements such as (Untyped) Plutus Core and Plutus Tx (CORRECT ANSWER)**
+- The Cardano ledger directly executes Haskell programs
+- **The Cardano ledger only comprehends Plutus Core (CORRECT ANSWER)**
+- **Plutus refers to the programming platform which encompasses elements such as (Untyped) Plutus Core and Plutus Tx (CORRECT ANSWER)**
-**Plutus Application Framework: a collection of tools for working with smart contracts in Haskell (CORRECT ANSWER)** Cardano only provides one higher-level programming language that compile down to UPLC
+- **Plutus Application Framework: a collection of tools for working with smart contracts in Haskell (CORRECT ANSWER)**
+- Cardano only provides one higher-level programming language that compile down to UPLC

 **Sub-Unit 4**

 *The Plutus virtual machine measures resource usage along two dimensions.
 What are they?*
-Steps and disk space
+- Steps and disk space
-Disk space and energy
+- Disk space and energy
-**Steps and memory (CORRECT ANSWER)**
+- **Steps and memory (CORRECT ANSWER)**
-Memory and energy
+- Memory and energy

 *How does the virtual machine handle programs that exceed their authorized budget?*
-It terminates the program immediately
+- It terminates the program immediately
-It allows the program to continue execution
+- It allows the program to continue execution
-**It interrupts the execution if a program exceeds its authorized budget (CORRECT ANSWER)** It increases the authorized budget for the program
+- **It interrupts the execution if a program exceeds its authorized budget (CORRECT ANSWER)**
+- It increases the authorized budget for the program

 *What can programmers do with the virtual machine in their own development environment?*
-They can only simulate executions of smart contracts They can't use the virtual machine for development **They can utilize the virtual machine to simulate executions of smart contracts on their own development environment in the very conditions that the ledger would.
+- They can only simulate executions of smart contracts
+- They can't use the virtual machine for development
+- **They can utilize the virtual machine to simulate executions of smart contracts on their own development environment in the very conditions that the ledger would.
 (CORRECT ANSWER)**
-They can only execute smart contracts on the main ledger
+- They can only execute smart contracts on the main ledger

 **Sub-Unit 5**

 *Which of the following is NOT true regarding Haskell?*
-Haskell is a natural first choice for programmers, since the rest of Cardano is also implemented in Haskell Haskell is a functional programming language with strong static typing and high expressiveness **The Cardano ledger only understands Haskell (CORRECT ANSWER)** The Cardano ledger only understands Plutus core
+- Haskell is a natural first choice for programmers, since the rest of Cardano is also implemented in Haskell
+- Haskell is a functional programming language with strong static typing and high expressiveness
+- **The Cardano ledger only understands Haskell (CORRECT ANSWER)**
+- The Cardano ledger only understands Plutus core

 *Which statement is NOT true about Aiken?*
-It is a pure functional programming language
+- It is a pure functional programming language
-It is Turing-complete
+- It is Turing-complete
-**It is complex to set up and configure (CORRECT ANSWER)** It compiles to Plutus Core
+- **It is complex to set up and configure (CORRECT ANSWER)**
+- It compiles to Plutus Core

 *What is one of the main characteristics of Helios, a Cardano-specific programming language?*
-It is a multi-paradigm language
+- It is a multi-paradigm language
-It is based on the Haskell programming language
+- It is based on the Haskell programming language
-**It is a purely functional language inspired by TypeScript (CORRECT ANSWER)** It relies heavily on external code libraries
+- **It is a purely functional language inspired by TypeScript (CORRECT ANSWER)**
+- It relies heavily on external code libraries

 *What sets Helios apart in terms of its ecosystem?*
-It is built on top of the Haskell ecosystem
+- It is built on top of the Haskell ecosystem
-**It is a wholly siloed ecosystem with no external dependencies to any library (CORRECT ANSWER)** It relies on numerous external code libraries
+- **It is a wholly siloed ecosystem with no external dependencies to any library (CORRECT ANSWER)**
+- It relies on numerous external code libraries

 **Sub-Unit 6**

 *What does 'eDSL' mean?*
-Extended Domain-Specific Language
+- Extended Domain-Specific Language
-**Embedded Domain-Specific Language (CORRECT ANSWER)** Enabled Domain Specific Language
+- **Embedded Domain-Specific Language (CORRECT ANSWER)**
+- Enabled Domain Specific Language
-Efficient Domain Specific Language
+- Efficient Domain Specific Language

 *What kind of trustless smart contract logic could you implement using a Cardano native script?*
-**A multi-signature between 3 participants, but only after a known date (CORRECT ANSWER)** An asset swap
+- **A multi-signature between 3 participants, but only after a known date (CORRECT ANSWER)**
+- An asset swap
-A token minting policy which ensures a maximum supply of tokens.
+- A token minting policy which ensures a maximum supply of tokens.
-A multi-signature between 2 participants, with different permissions for each signatory
+- A multi-signature between 2 participants, with different permissions for each signatory

 *What are the six primitives that come with Marlowe?*
-Add, Subtract, Multiply, Divide, Equals, Not Equals **Pay, Close, If, When, Let, Assert (CORRECT ANSWER)** Create, Modify, Delete, Retrieve, Execute, Verify Input, Output, Loop, Break, Continue, Function
+- Add, Subtract, Multiply, Divide, Equals, Not Equals
+- **Pay, Close, If, When, Let, Assert (CORRECT ANSWER)**
+- Create, Modify, Delete, Retrieve, Execute, Verify
+- Input, Output, Loop, Break, Continue, Function

 *How does Marlowe's level of Turing completeness compare to languages like Haskell, Aiken, and Helios?*
-Marlowe is Turing-Complete, just like Haskell, Aiken, and Helios Marlowe is more limited in its expressive power compared to Haskell, Aiken, and Helios **Marlowe is not Turing-Complete, while Haskell, Aiken, and Helios are (CORRECT ANSWER)** Marlowe is less secure but more versatile than Haskell, Aiken, and Helios
+- Marlowe is Turing-Complete, just like Haskell, Aiken, and Helios
+- Marlowe is more limited in its expressive power compared to Haskell, Aiken, and Helios
+- **Marlowe is not Turing-Complete, while Haskell, Aiken, and Helios are (CORRECT ANSWER)**
+- Marlowe is less secure but more versatile than Haskell, Aiken, and Helios